 I find this appalling because when it comes right down to it, the energy business is basically a people business.
 Let me explain.
 Canada's natural resources sector employs over $1.8 million Canadians, and the energy sector supports about 300,000 jobs alone.
 In the winter of 2009-10, like many of my constituents, I worked in the Alberta oil sands conducting environmental monitoring.
 In that capacity, I met Canadians from every province who were supporting themselves and their families by working in the oil sands.
 I met senior couples saving for a dignified retirement, young people saving for their first home, and moms and dads putting away money for their children's education.

-Apart from the fact that Canada's oil sands operates under a strict regime of environmental compliance and real excellence, it is the people and employees, supported by the oil sands, who are the real driving force behind this vital industry.
+Apart from the fact that Canada's oil sands operate under a strict regime of environmental compliance and real excellence, it is the people and employees, supported by the oil sands, who are the real driving force behind this vital industry.
 It is Canadians from all across Canada who will be affected by the Liberals deliberate strategy to shrink the oil sands.

 How much of the expected $570 billion that was earmarked for new investments will now not be spent?
 How many manufacturers in Ontario and Quebec will not get equipment orders?
 How many vehicles will not be purchased by energy workers?
 How many homes will stay unsold?
 How many people from high unemployment areas who formerly commuted to the oil sands will now be forced to stay home collecting employment insurance?
 How many vital public services will now be starved for funds?